 The committee defined self-governance compacting for the delivery of education to mean that Tribes or tribally-empowered Alaska Native organizations exercise their rights, in partnership with the State of Alaska, to assume the responsibility and associated funding to carry out educational programs, functions, services, and activities that the State of Alaska would otherwise be obligated to provide.
-The State Board of Education accepted this recommendation as part of Alaska's Education Challenge.
+The SBOE accepted this recommendation as part of Alaska's Education Challenge.